-Ricki Heller’s new book, Naturally Sweet & Gluten-Free is wonderful and I’ve recommended to many of my friends.
+Ricki Heller’s new book, Naturally Sweet & Gluten-Free is wonderful and I’ve recommended so many of my friends.
 It has so many recipes that everyone can eat if they have allergies or not.
-I’m lucky because Ricki is letting me share another of her recipes from the book with you.
+I’m lucky because Ricki is letting me share another one of her recipes from the book.
 Make sure to enter the giveaway at the bottom of the post to get a chance to win a copy of this book for your very own!

-I am not a fan of tahini in baked goods even though I’ve tried.
-So in these macaroons I used 2 tablespoons coconut oil in place of the tahini and I thought it worked great.
+I am not a fan of tahini in baked goods – even though I’ve tried.
+In these macaroons I used 2 tablespoons coconut oil in place of the tahini and I thought it worked great.
 However if you are a tahini lover be sure to try the recipes as is.

 - 2 Tbsp (15 g) finely ground flax seeds (from about 1 Tbsp or 15 ml whole seeds)

 - ⅛ tsp (.5 ml) fine sea salt

 - 2 cups (135 g) unsweetened shredded coconut, medium shred